-Legal form (of the Cajas or Bank foundations)
+Legal form (of the cajas or bank foundations)

 Universal banks in a legal form similar to a foundation without shareholders and without the intention of making a profit.
-Since July 2010, it has been possible to spin off the banking business into a public limited company.
+Since July 2010, it has been possible to transfer the banking business to a public limited company.
 If the shareholding falls below a minimum of 10%, the savings bank must be converted into a foundation without banking business.
 The same applies to the contribution of central areas to an IPS.